 Greater success can be achieved if the village head possesses asuperior personality and is capable of building up mutual trusts among the village people and the village officials.
-Successful villages have enabled its residents to access to and utilize the opportunities available, for example the micro business activities such as warung (small scale restaurant), processing the earth resources. preserving cultures traditional such as performances which can be enjoyed by visitors, etc.
+Successful villages have enabled its residents to gain access to and utilize the many opportunities available, for example the micro business activities such as warung (small scale restaurant), processing the earth resources, preserving cultures such as traditional performances which can be enjoyed by visitors, etc.